 Remember when you were a kid and you had those cool little wax bottles with juice in them?
 Of course you do!
 And did you know that you can still get them?
 Bet ya’ didn’t!
 Well, they’ve been around for a while and they are still as much fun as they were back then.
-Here’s some information about this classic candy treat Continue reading →
+Read to find out more about this classic chewy candy treat!

 Have you ever wondered what happened to the Marathon caramel chocolate bar?

 The Mars Candy Company introduced it in 1973 and it was a full eight inches of braided caramel covered in milk chocolate.
 It was marketed as “the candy bar you can’t eat quickly” in commercials by some kind of a cowboy guy.
 The Marathon Bar came in a bright red wrapper that made it stand out from the other candy bars.
 There was actually a ruler on the wrapper that showed how long it really was.

 Last week my son asked me to help him to create a candy bouquet Father’s Day gift for his dad.
 Excellent idea!
 I thought.
 My first idea was to do a black and white themed bouquet.
 I selected a simple glass bottle to use as a vase.
 I stuffed it with black shredded paper, next I arranged three black and white swirl lollipops in the vase and I finished the arrangement with an over sized white bow.